assaf/vanity.js/node/README.md

 ## Activity Stream

+Use these methods to operate on the activity stream.

 #### vanity.activity(activity)

+Adds a new activity to the activity stream:

 * id       - Unique activity identifier.
 Optional.
 * actor    - Activity actor is either a name (string) or an object.